djay/covidthailand/README.md

   - Hospitalized Respirator: Current number in severe condition requiring ICU and mechanical ventilator
   - Recovered: Number released from hospital/field hospital on this date
   - Deaths: Number of deaths annouced that day
-  - Deaths Age (Min|Max): Range of ages of those who died
+  - Deaths Age (Min,Max): Range of ages of those who died
   - Deaths Age Median": Median age of those who died
   - Deaths Comorbidity None: Deaths where there wasn't a disease that increased risk
-  - Deaths {Female|Male}: Deaths for 2 of the genders
+  - Deaths {Female,Male}: Deaths for 2 of the genders
   - Deaths Risk Family: Deaths who likely cause of transmission was via family member
   - Source Cases:  Tweet, api or briefing the primary information came from
   - Fields no longer updated
-    - Cases (Asymptomatic|Symptomatic): - No longer reported in briefing reports
+    - Cases (Asymptomatic,Symptomatic): - No longer reported in briefing reports

 ### Cases/Deaths per province
 - Downloads by Province: [Download JSON](https://github.com/djay/covidthailand/wiki/cases_by_province), [Download CSV](https://github.com/djay/covidthailand/wiki/cases_by_province.csv)